-Autumn is in the air, and there’s nothing more that we love than the anticipation that the season brings.
+Autumn is here and there’s nothing more that we love than the anticipation that the season brings.
 From Halloween and Bonfire Night, to the huge countdown to Christmas – the season is filled with happy occasions to share with your nearest and dearest.
-But first on the agenda = Halloween.
-Whether you’re doing it for the ‘gram or just absolutely love getting your carve on, we’ve rounded up the best pumpkin patches in Manchester to pick your own this year.
+But first on the agenda: Halloween.
+Whether you’re doing it for the ‘gram or just absolutely love getting your carve on, we’ve rounded up the best pumpkin patches in Manchester to pick your own this autumn.

 1. Cockfields Farm, Ashton Under Lyne